 For more information about binary patch tools see bsdiff's homepage, the Wikipedia article Delta Update and Google's Chrome Updater Courgette.

-NOTE: The commandline interface and the patch file format of blockdiff is not considered stable yet.
-Wait for the 1.0.0 release :-)
+NOTE: The commandline interface and the patch file format of blockdiff

 Features and Limitations